rrangwan/42_MASTERY_ft_linear_regression/README.md

 (Theta0 and Theta1 which are intercept and coefficient respectively of the regression model, are set by this program interatively using the gradient descent model.)<br>

 ./python3 C_bonus.py <br>
-(Scatter graph of the data and the regression line are plotted.)
+(Scatter graph of the data and the regression line are plotted.)<br>
+These plots are saved in the directory plots\
 <br><br>

-deactivate<br>
-rm -rf env